WMC-AHIF-2021/Kipper-Web/README.md

 ## Timeline

 - Until 17th October: Grammar file and project setup for Kipper finished ✓
-- Until 16th January: Finished CSS and HTML on the Website x
+- Until 16th January: Finished CSS and HTML on the Website ✓
 - Until End of Winter Semester: Finish design of Website and complete Static (HTML) Part of the Website x
 - Until Summer Semester: Finished Online Compiler (Playground) of Kipper x